Patent – how it worksThe page was last modified:

 - Make sure that your invention is new before you apply for a patent.

 - Formulate your application as clearly and completely as possible from the outset.

 - A Swedish patent application pertains only to Sweden and you submit it to PRV.

-- Submit further applications within a year if you want patents in more countries.
+- Submit further applications within a year if you want your invention to be protected in more countries.

 Requirements for patents